DallanQ/7_wonders_duel/QA.md

 [2-questions-yellow-cards-and-vp-calculation](https://boardgamegeek.com/thread/2027136/2-questions-yellow-cards-and-vp-calculation)

-> There are yellow cards that clearly produce goods,for example the forum which produces either glass or papyrus.But the yellow cards that change the trading rules, such as the customs house for example.
+> There are yellow cards that clearly produce goods, for example the forum which produces either glass or papyrus.But the yellow cards that change the trading rules, such as the customs house for example.
 It changes the trading rules but does it ALSO produce papyrus and glass?

 No. Those cards only affect the trading rules.

-> The rules are quite OK when it comes to calculating VPs but the checkboxes in the red and green rows beneath the sigma got us puzzled.
-We couldn't find anything to go in those boxes?
+> What are the checkboxes in the red and green rows beneath the sigma used for?

-There are two ways you can win the game instantly.
-If at any point a player triggers a military or technological victory you tick the the red or green boxes, respectively, instead of calculating scores.
+The checkboxes in the red and green rows are used to mark an instant Military Victory (red) or an instant Science Victory (green).
+If a player triggers either of these victories, you tick the corresponding box instead of proceeding to calculate Victory Points.
+These checkboxes help indicate that the game ended before scoring.

 [7-wonders-duel-pay-the-bank-or-pay-the-player](https://boardgamegeek.com/thread/2308081/7-wonders-duel-pay-the-bank-or-pay-the-player)

->Buying a resource straight up costs 2 coins which are paid to the bank.
-If I have a card that acts like ..trading post, for example... that allows me to purchase a resource from my neighbor for 1 coin.
-Is that coin paid to the neighbor or paid to the bank?
+> If a card like the Trading Post allows me to purchase a resource for 1 coin, is that coin paid to the neighbor or the bank?

-Also it doesn't allow you to buy it for 1 coin.
-It only lowers the basevalue of 2 coins per resource to one.
-But if your opponent has 3 stone cards, one stone costs you 5 coins normally.
-With that -1 market card, it would now cost you 4 coins per stone.
+The coin is still paid to the bank, not the neighbor.
+However, the Trading Post does not let you buy resources for a flat 1 coin.
+Instead, it reduces the base cost of purchasing resources from 2 coins per resource to 1 coin.

+If your opponent has resources (e.g., 3 stone cards), the cost to purchase a resource includes an additional cost of 1 coin per resource they have.
+So, normally, one stone would cost 5 coins (2 base + 3 opponent's resources).
+With the Trading Post reducing the base cost by 1, the cost would now be 4 coins per stone.

 [whos-next](https://boardgamegeek.com/thread/2240056/whos-next)

->Player 1 gets a symbol "play again" after he completes a step of a wonder.
-But it was the last card of the era.
-Player 2 should normaly start since he is the weakest player in war.
-Who should play next at the start of next era?
+> Who should play first at the start of the next age if Player 1 gets a "play again" symbol at the end of the previous age?

-The play again power has no effect at the end of an age, so the weaker player will still start.
-See Page 10, second bullet point, upper right
+The "play again" power has no effect at the end of an age.
+At the start of the next age, the player with the weaker military strength (as determined by the Conflict token position) begins.

 [moneylenders-guild](https://boardgamegeek.com/thread/2534228/moneylenders-guild)

->The description of this card in the rulebook says: "At the end of the game, this card is worth 1 victory point for each set of 3 coins in the richest city."
-Sets of 3 coins at the end of the game are normally worth 1 VP.
-So can it be understood that this guild card doubles the VPs from money for the card holder?
-Also, does this description mean that the cardholder only gets the moneylenders guild VP bonus if he has MORE money than his opponent at the end of the game?
-So if he does NOT have as much money as his opponent, does his card do nothing?
-In that case would his opponent get the bonus VPs, despite not being the cardholder?.
-Many have wording where the city which has the most of a given thing gets the reward.
-The Builders Guild for example says: "...2 VPs for each Wonder constructed in the city which has the most Wonders."
-So again, if player A has this card, but player B has more constructed Wonders, does player B get the bonus VPs?

-Yes.
-This card doubles your points from money.
+> Does the Moneylenders Guild double your points from money?

-Each guild give the points to CARD'S OWNER even he doesn't have the city that fulfill it's requirement.
-At the end of the game, the person who holds moneylenders guild scores his own coins as normal.
-Then, you check to see which player has the most coins.
-The person that holds the moneylenders guild scores 1VP for each 3 coins in this city as well.
-Essentially they will either score their own coins twice or score the coins in both cities
+Yes, the Moneylenders Guild effectively doubles the points from money for its owner.
+The cardholder scores their own coins normally (1 VP for every 3 coins) and then scores an additional 1 VP for every 3 coins in the richest city (whether it's theirs or their opponent's).

+> Does the Moneylenders Guild only provide its bonus if the cardholder has the richest city?

+No, the Moneylenders Guild always provides its bonus to the cardholder, regardless of whether they have the richest city.
+At the end of the game, you determine which city (yours or your opponent's) has the most coins, and the cardholder gains the bonus VP from that city.

+> For cards like the Builders Guild, does the cardholder get the bonus if their city doesn’t fulfill the condition?

+Yes, the cardholder always receives the bonus VPs from the guild card they own, even if their opponent’s city fulfills the condition.
+For example, if Player A owns the Builders Guild and Player B has more Wonders, Player A still scores the bonus VP based on Player B’s Wonders.

 [progress-tokens-points](https://boardgamegeek.com/thread/2530709/progress-tokens-points)

 [guild-of-the-moneylenders](https://boardgamegeek.com/thread/1461482/guild-of-the-moneylenders)

-> You get points at the end of the game: 1 point for each 3 Coins and you get points for the Guild of the Moneylenders: 1 point for each 3 coins.
+> Do you get points for both coins and the Moneylenders Guild at the end of the game?
-When you own the Guild do you get both points - for coins and the guild?
-Or do you only get once the Coin-Bonus?
-Example: I have 12 Coins and the Guild of the Moneylenders:
-Do i get 4 Points (coin end game bonus) or 8 points (coin end game bonus + moneylender bonus) If both bonuses apply isn't that a little bit overpowered?

-You need 3 coins to make only 1 point.
-Imagine you have 7 yellow cards, which is a lot (and happens quite never) Each time you burn a card in age 3, you get 9 coins, which means 3 points, + 3 extra points due to the guild.
-That means a total of 6 VP each time you burn a card.
-This is to compare to the blue cards of the same age.
-And with this strategy, that means that you just burn red cards, and not build them, and this can lead easily to a military loss
+Yes, you get points for both.
+For example, if you have 12 coins and the Guild of the Moneylenders, you earn 4 points for the coins (1 point per 3 coins) and an additional 4 points from the guild (1 point per 3 coins), for a total of 8 points.

 [trading](https://boardgamegeek.com/thread/2524219/trading)

->When I'm trading and have to count how many symbols of that ressource my opponent has, do I also have to count the cards where he can choose what he likes to produce? .I mean some cards produce stone AND wood.
-If I now want to trade for stone, does this card count as 1 stone or not?
+> When trading, do cards that produce multiple resources count for all the resources they produce?

-You only consider brown and grey buildings.
-These do not have options. page 8, the red text under "Trading" section.
+No, only brown and gray cards are considered, as they do not have optional resources.
+(See page 8 under "Trading," red text.)

 [effect-of-lighthouse-is-the-played-card-also-affec](https://boardgamegeek.com/thread/3061681/effect-of-lighthouse-is-the-played-card-also-affec)

->When I play lighthouse and already have three yellow cards in my city, do I get 3 coins (cards already played) or 4 coins (cards already played + lighthouse) from the bank?

-4, the card counts itself too.
-This is explicitly noted in the description of the symbol, on page 15.
+> When playing the Lighthouse with three existing yellow cards, do you gain coins for the Lighthouse itself?

+Yes, you gain 4 coins: 1 coin for each existing yellow card, plus 1 for the Lighthouse itself (page 15).

 [wonders-questions](https://boardgamegeek.com/thread/2618532/wonders-questions)

-> Say I have all the resources I need to construct a Wonder, but I forgot to do it when I got the last required resource.
-In my next turn, can I use any card (literally any) available in the structure, placing it under the Wonder card and build it?

-Sure thing.
-You do not have to build a wonder as you get the exact resources to build it.
-As a mater of fact, you can build a wonder without having any of the needed resources, as long as you have enough money.

->Sure thing.
-You do not have to build a wonder as you get the exact resources to build it.
-As a mater of fact, you can build a wonder without having any of the needed resources, as long as you have enough money (see next question).

-All of them.
-Not just 1 or 2.
-No problem.
-Gold solves every resource problem in this game.
+> Can you build a Wonder using any card, even after gathering all necessary resources?

+Yes, you can use any card from the structure to build a Wonder.
+You are not required to build it immediately upon having the resources.

+> Can you build a Wonder without resources if you have enough money?

+Yes, money can replace resources for Wonder construction.

 [guild-card](https://boardgamegeek.com/thread/1815179/guild-card)

->I was reading 7 wonders duel rules waiting for it to arrive tomorrow and reading it i had a doubt about one of the cards/rules.
-In one of the guilds' card (Shipowners Guild), it says:
-"Clarification: the player is forced to choose one, and only one, city for both colors of cards".
-What i do not understand is "the city" choice, i understood that each player has 1 city, so how could i have a doubt about which city to choose?
+> What does the Shipowners Guild's "city choice" mean?

 The guild gives points based on the number of cards in a city, but the city doesn't have to be your city, it can be your opponents.
 But you can't choose one city for one colour of card and the other city for the other.